grade-leaderboard/uol-agile-group-project/meetings/TG1_G6_GroupMeetings.md

 ### Outcomes

 -   Team agrees that we need to build an actual project
--   Round of introductions: - Hayato: From Japan, lives in the UK, exposure to CS in this course - Blair: From the US, tests software at work, exposure to CS in this course, has done some Python in free time
+-   Round of introductions:
+    -   Hayato: From Japan, lives in the UK, exposure to CS in this course
+    -   Blair: From the US, tests software at work, exposure to CS in this course, has done some Python in free time
     -   Alex: From Serbia, More than 25 years of programming experience, started education in Information Systems
     -   Arjun: From Switzerland, product manager, no programming experience prior to this programme
-    -   Brad: Worked in service industry, moved into IT in the 90s, some Python skills, no major IT experience
+    -   Brad: Worked in service industry, moved into IT in the 90s, some Python skills, no major programming experience
 -   Deadline for draft set at December 17, holidays planned, we have colleagues on the Julian calendar

 ### Actions